Global Health College: Admissions

 New students must have a high school diploma, GED or 24 hours of college credit, CPR certification, and a letter of recommendation.
 They must also be current in their immunizations and have had a physical examination and a criminal background check.
 Before acceptance new students must pass a standardized entrance exam.
-Both the LPN and RN program are qualified for financial aid.

 Accreditation

 GHC is certified by the State Council of Higher Education of Virginia (SCHEV) and the practical nursing program is accredited by the National League for Nursing Accreditation Commission (NLNAC).
 It operates by the standards set by the Virginia Board of Nursing.
 The college was formerly accredited by the Accrediting Council for Independent Colleges and Schools (ACICS), which was de-recognized by the Department of Education on December 12, 2016.